 Show captcha

-When this option is enabled, the Web Interface will force users to solve a captcha (word verification image) after a certain number of failed login attempts.
+When this option is enabled, the Web interface will force users to solve a captcha (word verification image) after a certain number of failed login attempts.

 Delay the response

-When this option is enabled, after a certain number of failed login attempts, the Web Interface will delay the responses by several seconds.
+When this option is enabled, after a certain number of failed login attempts, the Web interface will delay the responses by several seconds.

 Ask security question

-When this option is enabled, the Web Interface will ask users to answer a question when they enter invalid credentials for a certain number of times.
+When this option is enabled, the Web interface will ask users to answer a question when they enter invalid credentials for a certain number of times.
 In the Question and Answer fields located below the option, you need to specify a question and the answer.

 As an answer, you can specify a certain word or phrase known to users, for example, the name of the street where your company's headquarters is located.
 Alternatively, you can use value references (e.g. %department%) to specify an answer that will be specific to each user.
 Value references will be replaced with corresponding property values of the user account.
-For example, if you specify %department%, users will need to enter the name of their department specified in Active Directory to answer the question.
+For example, if you specify %department%, users will need to enter the name of their department specified in their account properties to answer the question.

 When a login error occurs, do not show the reason and the number of login attempts left

-Each failed attempt to login to the Web Interface is tracked by Adaxes.
+Each failed attempt to login to the Web interface is tracked by Adaxes.
 If the number of failed login attempts exceeds a certain threshold within a short period of time, to make further brute force login attempts less efficient, Adaxes adds an additional delay each time a user tries to log in.

 As soon as the threshold is reached, a warning containing IP addresses of the hosts from where the most of suspicious activity originated is logged in Adaxes Event Log.
 Warning sample:

-Too many failed login attempts to Web Interface SelfService.
-To protect you from a possible
+Too many failed login attempts to Web interface SelfService.
+To protect you from a possible brute force attack, all subsequent login attempts will be processed with a delay.

 The most of failed login attempts originated from the following IPs: